Kinematic: The Future's Folder

 In short: Joe is pulling the folder into the future whether it’s ready or not.
 The folder has been around for over 2,500 years and it might have gone untouched for another century if Joe hadn’t spread some popsicle sticks on the table.

 Engaging Kinematic™ technology is simple: nudge the upper crossbar with your thumb—while the rest of your fingers firmly grasp the handle—and the blade lunges to life and locks into place.
 Shift the discrete lever at the base of the finger loop and the blade retreats into its closed position.
-Want to get your hands on it and try it for yourself?
-Buy the Provoke™ before it’s gone.

 Going forward, you’ll begin to see Kinematic™ actualized in new designs.
 “A big reason why I wanted to work with CRKT,” Joe shares, “is because they work with such high-quality designers.
 I’ve done my bit with Kinematic™.
 My job here is finished.
 Now it’s time to assign the technology to other designers.
 The result is sure to be completely unexpected and something that the industry can sink its teeth into.”